skx/chronicle2/README.md

 This will read `path/to/input/*.txt` and generate the blog beneath the directory `/path/to/output/` creating that directory if missing.

-The SQLite database will be created at `~/blog.db`, and if it is deleted it will be regenerated.
+The SQLite database will be created at `./blog.db` by default, and if it is deleted it will be regenerated.